neuralinterfaces/neurosys/README.md

 You can save your selection by clicking on the Save Settings tray option.

 ## Development
-This application is built with [commoners], allowing for a modular and extensible architecture.
+Built with [Commoners], Neurosis has a modular architecture that allows for easy extension and customization.

 ![Neurosys Architecture](./docs/assets/NeurosysArchitecture.png)